 Continued browsing (scrolling or swiping through a website) cannot constitute a valid way for the user to give consent.

-Consent must be a clear and affirmative action which requires the user to actually say yes to cookies (opt-in).
+Consent must be a clear and affirmative action that requires the user to say yes to cookies (opt-in).

-If you have a cookie banner or consent solution on your website, check whether this meets the standards of the new Spanish guidelines to cookies.
+If you have a cookie banner or consent solution on your website, check whether this meets the standards of the new Spanish guidelines for cookies.

 If you don’t know how to check it, get a free compliance check here: